Personalized breast screening in Indiana

 What is a mammogram?

-A mammogram is an X-ray exam of your breast.
+A mammogram is a breast health screening that uses an X-ray exam to check your breast health.
 A mammogram can help find problems with your breasts, such as cysts or cancer.

 What age should women get a mammogram?

 Start a conversation with your doctor to find out when you should begin having yearly breast screenings.
-We usually recommend women to get a mammogram every year, beginning at age 40.
-You may need to have a mammogram sooner if you have risk factors or a family history of breast cancer.
+We recommend women get a mammogram every year, beginning at age 40, but women who have a family history or an increased risk of breast cancer may need to have a mammogram sooner.
 Most insurance providers cover a mammogram each year.
 Check with your insurance provider for more details on your coverage.

 What happens during a mammogram?

 You will need to undress from the waist up and wear a gown.
-The technologist will position your breast to get the clearest test results.
-Then, each of your breasts will be compressed one at a time.
-This helps get the most complete X-ray image.
-Your breasts will be repositioned to get at least two separate views of each breast.
+The technologist will position your breast on a flat plate on the mammography machine and then each of your breasts will be compressed slowly, one at a time.
+Your breasts will be repositioned several times to capture X-ray images from different angles for the clearest, most complete views of each breast.

 How long does a mammogram take?

 Your time is important, so we make getting a mammogram as convenient as possible.
 The entire procedure is about 20 minutes.
-But the actual breast compression only takes a few seconds for each breast.
+The actual compression of each breast takes only a few seconds.

 Do mammograms hurt?

-You may find the pressure of the plates on your breasts to be uncomfortable.
+Some women find the pressure of the plates on your breasts to be uncomfortable.
 Timing your mammogram when your breasts are not tender is important.
 In premenopausal women, this is usually one week after your menstrual period.
-If you do have discomfort or pain, ask your technologist to reposition you to try to make it as painless as possible.
+If you experience discomfort or pain, ask your technologist to reposition your breast.
 Remember that each X-ray takes just a few moments and could help save your life.

 How do I prepare for a mammogram?